Skiing is for Everyone!

-Skiing has proven itself to be an extremely user friendly sport for persons with a physical or intellectual disability.
+Skiing has proven itself to be an extremely user-friendly sport for persons with a physical or intellectual disability.
 Alpine skiing is accessible to persons who are visually and/or hearing impaired (partially or totally), amputees, paraplegics, quadriplegics, as well as those who have spina bifida, cerebral palsy or a coordination / balance / mobility loss from a brain injury and cognitive disability to name just a few of the disabilities that can participate.

-The Canadian Association for Disabled Skiing (CADS) has developed training and certification programs using adaptive techniques and specialized equipment that has been developed such that even those with zero mobility can and should participate.
+CADS has developed training and certification programs using adaptive techniques and specialized equipment that has been developed such that even those with zero mobility can and should participate.
 With certified instructors and adaptations to equipment, even those with multiple disabilities can enjoy skiing.

-Disabled skiing is quite simply a caring, therapeutic happening between individuals who enjoy adventure.
+Adaptive skiing is quite simply a caring, therapeutic happening between individuals who enjoy an adventure.
 It just seems to bring out the best of the student, the instructor and their supportive friends.
 Skiing allows an excitement and fluidity of motion, rarely accessible to persons with a disability.
 It provides an opportunity to develop a skill, the mastery of which, helps develop the personal confidence required to face, accept, and challenge the realities of day-to-day living.

 For some, it opens the door to the possibility of having fun; for others, it provides a very special camaraderie, not otherwise possible or available.
 For some, it’s return to living; for others, it’s a spur to go on and tackle the unknown!